stantonius/jetson-nano/Linux_x86_dev.md

 * `sudo apt-get install -y docker nvidia-container-toolkit`

 Downloading and running a container
-* `sudo docker run --gpus all -it --rm -v ~/Projects/tracker:/workspace nvcr.io/nvidia/pytorch:21.04-py3`
+* `sudo docker run --gpus all --ipc=host -it --rm -v ~/Projects/tracker:/workspace nvcr.io/nvidia/pytorch:21.04-py3`
   * Because of the `nvidia-container-toolkit`, I only need to use the `--gpus all` to grant access to GPU locally
   * `/workspace` is the main directory loaded by this container